-How to Use Traction Control in a Toyota RAV4
+How to Use Traction Control on a Toyota RAV4

-Traction control is an essential feature in all modern cars.
-It is a key safety feature that has surely prevented countless accidents over the years.
+Traction control is a key safety feature that has surely prevented countless accidents over the years, but how do you use it effectively?

 Traction control was first introduced on the Toyota RAV4 for the 2004 model year.
-That means nearly 20 years of technological development has been put into Toyota’s current traction control system.
+That means nearly 20 years of technological development have been put into Toyota’s current traction control system.

 Although Toyota’s traction control technology has evolved over the last two decades, the essential function of traction control remains the same.